henriquecustodia/henriquecustodia/README.md

  # Hey there! 🤙

  I'm a Frontend Developer that love learning new things.
-Constantly looking for innovative ways to create clean architeture on frontend apps.
+Constantly looking for innovative ways to create better frontend apps.
 Clean code evangelist.

 Typescript & Linux lover ❤️.